ElMehdiLebbar/SeuleJs/README.md

 ### [:arrow_forward: Try it Yourself](https://codepen.io/el-mehdi-lebbar/pen/pooKBaX)

-Click on the "Try it Yourself" button to see how it works.
+Click on the "Try it Yourself":arrow_heading_up: button to see how it works.

-# Seule HtmlMethods
+# :one: Seule HtmlMethods

-### to use html Methodes you have to call HtmlMethod() :
+to use HTML Methodes you have to call **HtmlMethod()** :

 #### Syntax: